The Ultimate Guide to Planning Your Balkan Road Trip in 2025: Routes, Tips & Must-See Destinations

 Packing right can make or break your Balkan adventure!
 After forgetting critical items on our first trip, I’ve now got my system down pat.

-First up: documents.
+First up: Essential Documents.
 Besides your passport, international driving permit, and rental papers, I strongly recommend printing physical copies of all your accommodation bookings.

 Several guesthouses in smaller towns didn’t have our reservations in their systems, but showing the printed confirmation solved everything instantly.